 SeaGlass Riesling is a fun wine I had written about a while back.
 I happened to buy another bottle and thought it worthy of another mention.
 It was an occasion when I was looking for a sweeter lighter wine, one I felt arriving my guests would prefer.
 When talking with my local market wine buyer, SeaGlass Riesling was a recommendation.
 I just loved the name of this wine, and their website is cool.

-SeaGlass Vineyards is located Santa Barbara County and the San Ynez valley.
+SeaGlass Vineyards is located Santa Barbara County and the San Ynez Valley.
 It is a stunningly beautiful area.
 It is different from any other wine-growing region in California.
 The east-west orientation of the coastal mountains forms valleys that open directly to the Pacific Ocean.
 This unique topography allows for the flow of fog, and ocean breezes to reach and shape the distinct microclimates.
-This is perfect for the cultivation of any classic grape varietals, providing the opportunity to create some spectacular wines.
+It’s the perfect location for the cultivation of any classic grape varietals, providing the opportunity to create some spectacular wines.

 This is what the winemakers has to say about their SeaGlass Riesling:

 “Our reductive winemaking style maintains the delicate varietal flavors of peach and pear with honey on the nose.
 SeaGlass Riesling is fermented in stainless steel tanks at cold temperatures to retain the grape’s natural flavors.
 This wine is bottled early and sealed with a Stelcap closure to preserve the wine’s freshness.”